3. In Love With Spring: My Novel Online

 “Maybe one day it will.”

 “That’s what Mandy always says. ’Eh, she’s probably right.
 But for now, I’m glad I’m not all caught up in it.
-It makes people do the dumbest things.”
+It makes people do the most idiotic things.”
 She sat on the bottom step of the staircase and when Simon sat next to her, she tipped her head at Mandy.
-“Look, this is what she always does… ”
+“Look, this is what she always does…”

 Sure enough, Mandy raised the bottle to her lips, and then pulled it away immediately, her nose wrinkling at the bitter taste.